-1 1 1 1 Checks for premises use by externals?
-Have ALL staff received appropriated training on PREVENT such as WRAP (Workshop to Raise Awareness of PREVENT)?
-Does this include support staff?
-Are there provisions for new staff induction?
-Have governors received a governor PREVENT briefing?
 Do all staff know what to do if they have a PREVENT concern and to whom to report it?
-YES NO Comment/Evidence Further Action Staff responsible Due Date Does the online safety policy refer to the requirements of the Prevent guidance?
-Appropriate filtering is in place to ensure that staff and children are unable to access unauthorised or extremist websites online through school systems

-Protocols in place to manage the layout, access and use of any space provided for the purposes of prayer and faith facilities?
-Clear guidance on governing the display of materials internally at the school?
+Does the E-Safety Policy refer to the requirements of the Prevent guidance?
+Appropriate filtering is in place to ensure that staff and children are unable to access unauthorised or extremist websites online through school systems.
+Protocols are in place to manage the layout, access and use of any space provided for the purposes of prayer, contemplation and faith facilities Clear guidance on governing the display of materials internally at the school